mongodb/docs/source/includes/quick-start/query-output.rst

-When you run the ``QuickStart`` class, it should output the details of the movie from the sample dataset which resembles the following:
+When you run the ``QuickStart`` class, it should output the details of the movie from the sample dataset which will look something like this:

 .. code-block:: json